Halstead Dorey: Biography

 Dorey led his regiment during the defensive actions of Aisne, Château-Thierry, Second Battle of the Marne, and in the Third Battle of the Aisne, Saint-Mihiel, Meuse-Argonne offensives.
-He distinguished himself in the combats north of Montfaucon on October 15, 1918, when during a 12 days' continuous fighting against stubborn resistance, his regiment suffered heavy casualties.
-Colonel Dorey, himself suffering from a painful wound, went forward from his post of command through a heavy enemy barrage to the front line, where he reorganized his forces and directed the attacking units for two days, until he was again severely wounded.
+He distinguished himself in the fighting north of Montfaucon on October 15, 1918, when during 12 days of continuous fighting against stubborn resistance, his regiment suffered heavy casualties.
+Colonel Dorey, himself suffering from a painful wound, went forward from his command post through a heavy enemy barrage to the front line, where he reorganized his forces and directed the attacking units for two days, until he was again severely wounded.
 His conspicuous bravery inspired his troops to the successful assault of a strongly fortified ravine and woods which were of vital importance and resulted in the capture of numerous prisoners and much material.

 He remained in command of the regiment until October 20, 1918, when he was ordered to the rear for treatment.
-For his service with 4th Infantry Regiment, Dorey received Distinguished Service Cross, the second highest military award for extreme gallantry in combat, and Army Distinguished Service Medal.
-He was also decorated with Legion of Honour, rank Officer and Croix de guerre 1914–1918 with Palm by the Government of France.
+For his service with the 4th Infantry Regiment, Dorey received Distinguished Service Cross, the second highest military award for gallantry in combat, and Army Distinguished Service Medal.
+He was also made an officer of the Legion of Honour and was awarded the Croix de guerre with Palm by the government of France.

-Following the war, Dorey reached the rank of Brigadier general and commanded 14th Infantry Brigade from January 30, 1923, to February 12, 1925; 18th Infantry Brigade from December 1927 to October 16, 1928, and graduated from the Army War College.
-He was promoted to Major general in November 1933 and assumed command of 2nd Infantry Division following month.
+Following the war, Dorey graduated from the Army War College in 1921, reached the rank of brigadier general in December 1922 and commanded the 14th Infantry Brigade from January 30, 1923, to February 12, 1925, and the 18th Infantry Brigade from December 1927 to October 16, 1928.
+He was promoted to major general in November 1933 and assumed command of the 2nd Infantry Division the following month.

-Dorey was ordered to Hawaii in June 1934 and commanded Hawaiian Division with additional duty as temporary commanding general of Hawaiian Department until March 1935.
-General Dorey retired from active duty in December 1935 and settled at Fort Sam Houston, Texas.
+Dorey was ordered to Hawaii in June 1934 and commanded the Hawaiian Division until December 1935, with additional duty as temporary commanding general of the Hawaiian Department until March 1935.
+General Dorey retired from active duty on February 29, 1936, and settled at Fort Sam Houston, Texas.

-Upon his retirement, Dorey was active in Army and Navy Club and Episcopal Church.
-Major general Halstead Dorey died on June 19, 1946, in San Antonio, Texas, and was buried at United States Military Academy Cemetery.
-He was survived by his wife, Theodora Cheney Dorey of Manchester, Connecticut and his daughters: Edna Dorey and Georgiana.
+Upon his retirement, Dorey was active in the Army and Navy Club and Episcopal Church.

+Major General Halstead Dorey died on June 19, 1946, at Brooke General Hospital in San Antonio, Texas, and was buried at United States Military Academy Cemetery five days later.

 Decorations and medals

-Here is the ribbon bar of general Dorey:
+Here is the ribbon bar of General Dorey: